2015-2016 Music Courses

-First Viennese School—referring to the 18th-century classical music composers Franz Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven—will delve into the cultural history of their time, along with biographical and compositional study.
-Backing into this time period with a quick look at late-Baroque and early-classical composers, we will discover how the classical style evolved, followed by an in-depth study of the three great composers, their influence on one another, and a comparative study of their work.
+The First Viennese School—referring to the 18th-century Classical music composers Franz Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven—will delve into the cultural history of the time, along with biographical and compositional study.
+Backing into this time period with a quick look at late-Baroque and early-Classical composers, we will discover how the Classical style evolved, followed by an in-depth study of the three great composers, their influence on one another, and a comparative study of their work.
 The course will include listening, reading, score analysis, and discussion.
 An ability to read music and some experience in music theory is necessary.
-This is one of the music history component courses required for all Advanced Theory students.
+This is one of the music history component courses required for all Advanced Theory students (see above).

 Early madrigals and motets and contemporary works especially suited to a small number of voices will form the body of this group’s repertoire.
 The ensemble will perform winter and spring concerts.
 Chamber Choir meets once a week.
 Students may qualify for membership in the Chamber Choir by audition.

 The Blues Ensemble

 This performance ensemble is geared toward learning and performing various traditional, as well as hybrid, styles of blues music.
-The blues, like jazz, is a purely American art form.
-Students will learn and investigate Delta blues, performing songs by Robert Johnson, Charlie Patton, Skip James, and others; Texas country bues by originators such as Blind Lemon Jefferson; and Chicago blues, beginning with Big Bill Broonzy and moving up through Howlin’ Wolf and Buddy Guy.
+The blues, like jazz, is purely an American art form.
+Students will learn and investigate Delta Blues—performing songs by Robert Johnson, Charlie Patton, Skip James, and others—as well as Texas Country Blues by originators such as Blind Lemon Jefferson and Chicago Blues beginning with Big Bill Broonzy and moving up through Howlin’ Wolf and Buddy Guy.
 Students will also learn songs and stylings by Muddy Waters, Albert King, and B.B.
-King and about how they influenced modern blues men such as Johnny Winter and Stevie Ray Vaughn and pioneer rockers such as Jeff Beck, Eric Clapton, Jimmy Page, and Jimi Hendrix.
-Audition required.
+King and how they influenced modern blues men such as Johnny Winter, Stevie Ray Vaughn, and pioneer rockers such as Jeff Beck, Eric Clapton, Jimmy Page, and Jimi Hendrix.
+By audition only.

 This ensemble will meet weekly to rehearse and perform a wide variety of modern jazz music and other related styles.
 Repertoire in the past has included works by composers Thelonius Monk, Duke Ellington, Miles Davis, and Herbie Hancock, as well as some rock, Motown, and blues.
 All instruments are welcome.
-Audition required.
+An audition is required.

 Jazz Performance and Improvisation Workshop

-This class, intended for all instrumentalists, will provide a “hands-on” study of topics relating to the performance of jazz music.
+This class is intended for all instrumentalists and will provide a “hands-on” study of topics relating to the performance of jazz music.
 The class will meet as an ensemble, but the focus will not be on rehearsing repertoire and giving concerts.
-Instead, students will focus on improving jazz playing by applying the topic at hand directly to instruments; immediate feedback on the performance will be given.
+Instead, students will focus on improving jazz playing by applying the topic at hand directly to instruments, and immediate feedback on the performance will be given.
 The workshop environment will allow students to experiment with new techniques as they develop their sound.
 Topics include jazz chord/scale theory; extensions of traditional tonal harmony; altered chords; modes; scales; improvising on chord changes; analyzing a chord progression or tune; analysis of form; performance and style study, including swing, Latin, jazz-rock, and ballade styles; and ensemble technique.
 The format can be adapted to varying instrumentation and levels of proficiency.
-Placement audition required.
+A placement audition is required.

 Jazz Vocal Ensemble

 No longer do vocalists need to share valuable time with those wanting to focus primarily on instrumental jazz and vice versa.
 This ensemble will be dedicated to providing a performance-oriented environment for the aspiring jazz vocalist.
 We will mostly concentrate on picking material from the standard jazz repertoire.
 Vocalists will get an opportunity to work on arrangements, interpretation, delivery, phrasing, and intonation in a realistic situation with a live rhythm section and soloists.
 They will learn how to work with, give direction to, and get what they need from the rhythm section.
-It will provide an environment to learn to hear forms and changes and also to work on vocal improvisation, if they so choose.
+It will provide an environment in which to learn to hear forms and changes and also work on vocal improvisation if they so choose.
 This will not only give students an opportunity to work on singing solo or lead vocals but also to work with other vocalists in singing backup or harmony vocals for and with each other.
-It will also serve as a great opportunity for instrumentalists to learn the true art of accompanying the jazz vocalist, which will prove to be a valuable experience in preparing for a career as a professional musician.
-Audition required.
+And it will serve as a great opportunity for instrumentalists to learn the true art of accompanying the jazz vocalist, which will prove to be a valuable experience in preparing for a career as a professional musician.
+An audition is required.

 Jazz Vocal Seminar

-This seminar is an exploration of the relationship among melody, harmony, rhythm, text, and style and how these elements may be combined and manipulated to create meaning and beauty.
-A significant level of vocal development will be expected and required.
-Audition required.
+Through an exploration of the relationship of melody, harmony, rhythm, text, style, and how these elements can be combined and manipulated to create meaning and beauty, a significant level of vocal development will be expected and required.
+An audition is required.

 Seminar in Vocal Performance

-Voice students will gain performance experience by singing a repertoire selected in cooperation with the studio instructors.
-Students will become acquainted with a broader vocal literature perspective by singing in several languages and exploring several historical music periods.
+Voice students will gain performance experience by singing repertoire selected in cooperation with the studio instructors.
+Students will become acquainted with a broader vocal literature perspective through singing in several languages and exploring several historical music periods.
 Interpretation, diction, and stage deportment will be stressed.
 During the course of their studies and with permission of their instructor, all Music Thirds in voice are required to take Seminar in Vocal Performance for two semesters.

 So This Is Opera?

-This course is an introduction to opera through an opera workshop experience that explores combining drama and music to create a story; it is open to students in the performing arts (music, dance, and theatre), as well as to the College community at large.
+This course is an introduction to opera through an opera workshop experience that explores combining drama and music to create a story.
+Open to students in the performing arts (music, dance and theatre), as well as in the College community at large.
 Weekly class attendance is mandatory.
 All levels are welcome.
 An audition is required.

-Studio Class is a beginning course in basic vocal technique.
+The Studio Class is a beginning course in basic vocal technique.
 Each student’s vocal needs are met within the structure and content of the class.
-Placement audition required.
-Studio Class will be taught by Ms. Harris, Mr. Sanders, and Ms. Pierce-Young in the fall and Ms. Saxon and Mr. Young in the spring.
+Placement in this course is determined by audition.

 Bluegrass Performance Ensemble

-Bluegrass music is a 20th-century amalgam of popular and traditional music styles that coalesced in the 1940s in the American Southeast, emphasizing vocal performance and instrumental improvisation.
-This ensemble will highlight, through performance, many of the influences and traditions that bluegrass comprises, including ballads, breakdowns, “brother duets,” gospel quartets, Irish-style medleys, “modal” instrumentals, “old-time” country, popular song, and rhythm and blues, among many possible others.
+Bluegrass music is a 20th-century amalgam of popular and traditional music styles, emphasizing vocal performance and instrumental improvisation, that coalesced in the 1940s in the American Southeast.
+Through performance, this ensemble will highlight many of the influences and traditions that bluegrass comprises, including ballads, breakdowns, “brother duets,” gospel quartets, Irish-style medleys, “modal” instrumentals, “old-time” country, popular song, and rhythm and blues, among many possible others.
 Though experienced players will have plenty of opportunities to improvise, participants need not have played bluegrass before.
-The ensemble should include fiddle, 5-string banjo, steel-string acoustic guitar, mandolin, resophonic guitar (Dobro®) upright (double) bass.
+The ensemble should include fiddle, 5-string banjo, steel-string acoustic guitar, mandolin, resophonic guitar (Dobro®), upright double bass.

-Various chamber groups—from quartets or quintets to violin and piano duos—are formed each year, depending on the number and variety of qualified instrumentalists who apply.
+Various chamber groups—from quartets or quintets to violin and piano duos—are formed each year based on the number and variety of qualified instrumentalists who apply.
 There are weekly coaching sessions.
-Groups will have an opportunity to perform at the end of each semester in a chamber music concert.
+Groups will have an opportunity at the end of each semester to perform in a chamber music concert.

 Chamber Music Improvisation

 This is an experimental performing ensemble that explores a variety of musical styles and techniques, including free improvisation, improvisational conducting, and various other chance-based methods.
 The ensemble is open to all instruments (acoustic and electric), voice, electronic synthesizers, and laptop computers.
 Students must be able to demonstrate a level of proficiency on their chosen instrument.
 Composer-performers, dancers, and actors are also welcome.
-Performance opportunities will include: concerts, collaboration with other programs such as dance, theatre, film, and performance art, as well as community outreach.
-Open to a limited number of students; audition required.
+Performance opportunities will include concerts, collaboration with other programs such as dance, theatre, film, and performance art, as well as community outreach.
+Open to a limited number of students by audition.

 Experimental Improvisation Ensemble

-This course is for beginning acoustic or electric guitar students by recommendation of the faculty.
+This course is for beginning acoustic or electric guitar students.
+Recommendation by the faculty is required.

-This class offers informal performance opportunities on a weekly basis as a way of exploring guitar solo, duo, and ensemble repertoire.
+This course offers informal performance opportunities on a weekly basis as a way of exploring guitar solo, duo, and ensemble repertoire.
 The course will seek to improve sight-reading abilities and foster a thorough knowledge of the guitar literature.
-It is recommended for students interested in classical guitar.
-Permission of the instructor is required.
+The class is recommended for students interested in classical guitar.
+Approval by the instructor is required.

 This course is designed to accommodate beginning piano students who take Keyboard Lab as the core of their Music Third.
-Instruction takes place in a group setting, with eight keyboard stations and one master station.
+This instruction takes place in a group setting, with eight keyboard stations and one master station.
 Students will be introduced to elementary keyboard technique and simple piano pieces.
-Placement is arranged by the piano faculty.
+Placement will be arranged by the piano faculty.

-Throughout the year, students will have the opportunity to experience and participate in a broad range of musical styles from the Baroque to symphonic and contemporary repertory, including improvisation and experimental music.
+In rotation over two years, students will have the opportunity to experience and participate in a broad range of musical styles from the Baroque to symphonic and contemporary repertory, including improvisation and experimental music.
 This component will be taught by Mr. Sohn in the fall and Mr. Goldray in the spring.
-The Sarah Lawrence Orchestra is open to all students, as well as to members of the College and Westchester communities.
-All instrumentalists are required to take a Music Third.
-Audition required.
+The Sarah Lawrence College Orchestra is open to all students, as well as to members of the College and Westchester communities, by audition.
+It is required for all instrumentalists taking a Music Third.

 This component offers students the opportunity to share with the larger College community the results of their sustained work in performance study.
-During the semester of their recital, students will receive additional coaching by their principal teachers.
-Audition required.
+During the semester of their recital, students will receive additional coaching from their principal teachers.
+An audition is required.